-If you prefer a dating site that focuses only on herpes-positive daters, you can check out H Date.
+If you prefer a dating site that focuses only on herpes-positive daters, there are a few options.
+You can check out H Date, which used to be a dating website but is now exclusively an app.
 It’s run by PositiveSingles, costs the same, and has the same amenities and dating pool.
 Meanwhile, Meet People With Herpes (MPWH) is yet another herpes dating site run by SuccessfulMatch, the parent company of — you guessed it — PositiveSingles.
 Neither of these herpes dating sites made our top recommendations in this guide, but feel free to take a look if you want a more herpes-specific experience.

 Best for discreet one-on-one connection